-The Issuer launched the IFS business in 2019 to accumulate infrastructure loan assets and develop the IFS brand of the Issuer.
+The Issuer launched the IFS business in 2019 to accumulate infrastructure loans or debt obligations and develop the IFS brand of the Issuer.
 In the early stage, the Issuer purchases and accumulates infrastructure loans from the secondary loan market, as well as co-finances infrastructure projects with multilateral development banks and commercial banks in the primary market.
 The Issuer continues to participate in a step-by-step manner in the infrastructure financing market on commercially viable and financially sustainable terms, while observing prudent commercial principles and risk management policies.
 In response to the rapidly changing macro-economic environment, the Issuer has taken a prudent approach with corresponding adjustment in its asset acquisition strategy and will remain vigilant on their development.

-Since the launch of the IFS business to 31 December 2023, the amount of infrastructure loan committed under the Issuer's infrastructure loan portfolio amounted to U.S.\$1.7 billion.
-The Issuer's infrastructure loans are located in the Asia Pacific, Middle East and Latin America regions.
+Since the launch of the IFS business to 31 December 2024, the amount of infrastructure loan/financial assets committed under the Issuer's infrastructure loan/asset portfolio amounted to U.S.\$2.1 billion.
+Infrastructure projects financed by the Issuer are located in the Asia Pacific, Middle East and Latin America regions.
 The Issuer continues to team up with industry players to facilitate the development of commercially viable infrastructure projects globally, leveraging on the master cooperation agreement with International Finance Corporation, and memoranda of understanding with China Export & Credit Insurance Corporation and 20 other investment and commercial banks.

-On 30 May 2023, the Issuer, via Bauhinia ILBS 1 Limited (a special purpose vehicle established for the pilot ILBS issuance), completed a publicly rated securitisation transaction which consists of multiple classes of U.S. dollar-denominated ILBS Notes backed by the cash flows from a diversified portfolio of projects and infrastructure loans across multiple geographies and sectors, with an issuance size of U.S.\$404.8 million.
+On 11 September 2024, the Issuer, via Bauhinia ILBS 2 Limited (a special purpose vehicle established for the ILBS issuance), completed a publicly rated securitisation transaction which consists of multiple classes of U.S. dollar-denominated ILBS Notes backed by the cash flows from a diversified portfolio of projects and infrastructure loans across multiple geographies and sectors, with an issuance size of U.S.\$423.3 million.
 The ILBS Notes (except for the subordinated notes) are listed on The Stock Exchange of Hong Kong Limited and offered to professional investors only.
-The Issuer has multiple roles in this transaction, including acting as the sponsor, retention holder of the subordinated notes of the ILBS Notes and collateral manager.
+Similar to the pilot ILBS issuance in May 2023, the Issuer has multiple roles in this transaction, including acting as the sponsor, retention holder of the subordinated notes of the ILBS Notes and collateral manager.
+In addition, the Issuer continues to hold a portion of the ILBS Notes issued by Bauhinia ILBS 1 Limited and Bauhinia ILBS 2 Limited.